Big Texas Comicon brings celebs, cosplayers & comic book connoisseurs to downtown San Antonio

 He says he made the helmet from multiple pieces over 30 to 40 hours of work.

-Fans of the hit Netflix show “Stranger Things” were out in full force, including many who got a chance to meet one of the show’s leads, David Harbour.
+Fans of the hit Netflix show “Stranger Things” were out in full force, including many who met one of the show’s leads, David Harbour.